You have turned a TV News Report into a Radio News Report

 - Quote People

-For example: “Team is going to win this season, too,” says coach Dave Winston, “During the off season, all players have taken part in a very rigorous training program”.
+For example: “United is going to win this season, too,” said coach Dave Winston.
+“During the off-season, all the players committed 100 per cent to the toughest training program we’ve ever devised.”

 - Don’t Get Flowery